-There aren’t many things more comforting than a good mug of soup on a cold day, are there?
-And a good soup’s game is upped when you use bone broth as its base.
-There are many recipes online for making bone broth in your crockpot and on your stove, but I’ll share how to make bone broth in my favorite kitchen appliance.
+There aren’t many things more comforting than a good mug of soup on a cold day, and a good soup’s game is upped when you use this pressure cooker bone broth in it.
+Whether you have the Crock Pot Express or some other pressure cooker, you can have your bone broth in under two hours!

 The Crock Pot Express Multi-Cooker is pretty much my favorite appliance to use for beans, rice, roasts, soups, and recently, bone broth.
 It’s an awesome tool to cut back on dinner preparation times, and it can do a lot of things that a regular crock pot can’t.